jdsanabr/INF133-Assignment2/readme.txt

 2. How long, in hours, did it take you to complete this assignment?
 I invested around 1 hour to review JS (and I noticed it isn't too different from other prog langs in terms of syntax).
 As I type this sentence, it is 1/26 and I hope it isn't too hard to implement my limited JS knowledge :)
-MAYBE CHANGE: I will invest at least 3 hours per day (for 7 days).
+I invested an average of at least 3 hours per day (for 7 days).

 Total in hours: ~ 21 hours